CDLUC3/uc3-present/devops_build/README.md

 ---

-## Part 2: Our Progress Spiraled!
+# Part 2: Our Progress Spiraled!

 ----

-### Project 3: Generate javadocs for all Merritt libraries
+### Build Project 3: Generate javadocs for all Merritt libraries

 - Create a CodePipeline / CodeBuild for all libraries